magao-x/purepyindi/README.md

 })
 ```

-The `'test'` key lets you handle approximate equality in a customizable way.
+The `'test'` key lets you handle approximate equality in a customizable way, which can be useful when commanding things like stage moves where the requested position will not be reached to infinite precision.
 The callable gets the `value` from the sibling key in that dict, and the `current` value from incoming INDI messages that update the referenced element.